Road Dogg: Independent circuit (2001–2002)

-After being fired from WWF, James worked in the independent circuit.
-He would at times make no-shows due to his substance abuse.
+James would go on work the independent circuit after being fired from WWF, often no-showing scheduled appearances as a result of substance-abuse issues he was battling with at the time.
 On May 26, 2001, James appeared on an indy show at a high school in Conway, South Carolina where he was supposed to wrestle against The Barbarian for the main event.
 During that event, James was signing autographs and taking Polaroids during intermission, and became belligerent after being asked to leave the gymnasium when the intermission ended and matches were going on.
 James became irritated, started swearing and refused to leave.
 Police came and arrested him.
 He was charged for disorderly conduct.

 He also worked for IWA Mid-South.
 Then James worked for the short-lived World Wrestling All-Stars (WWA) promotion in Australia with former WWF and WCW wrestlers.
 On October 23, 2001, he defeated former WWF colleague and tag team partner Jeff Jarrett for the vacant WWA World Heavyweight Champion where he was the inaugural champion.
-He dropped the title to Jarrett three days later.
+Three days later, the title was vacated to be made available for a tournament to be held at the inaugural WWA Pay-Per-View event, The Inception.
+There, Road Dogg defeated Konnan in a Dog Collar Match in the quarter-finals, and then beat Lenny & Lodi in a Three Way Dance in the semi-finals (Lenny & Lodi replaced the injured Juventud Guerrera), advancing to the finals of the tournament where he lost to Jeff Jarrett in a Steel Cage Match.
 He continued feuding with Jarrett and Scott Steiner.
+Road Dogg was heavily advertised for the WWA's second Pay-Per-View, The Revolution, but did not appear on the show and never returned to the WWA.